 The new generation of employees expect training to be readily available and accessible, just like most of the other information in their lives, available anywhere, anytime, on any device.

-In this article, we discuss how to build an appropriate business case for learning and development within your organisation, that leads to increased employee impact and engagement, as well as being cost effective.
+In this article, we discuss how to design a training program for the new generation of employees within your organisation, that leads to increased employee impact and engagement, as well as being cost effective.

 There are clear reasons to create robust development programmes for the new generation of employees:

 Investing in employee training might be considered part of a corporate social responsibility activity.
 However many organisations are identifying it as a key business need for sustained growth in the future.